strangerstudios/pmpro-register-helper/readme.txt

 1. Using Register Helper fields in conjunction with the [Member Directory and Profile Pages Add On](https://www.paidmembershipspro.com/add-ons/pmpro-member-directory/).

 == Changelog ==
+= 1.8.3 - 2023-03-17 =
+* BUG FIX: Reverting v1.8.2 changes which were not needed and potentially problematic.

 = 1.8.2 - 2023-03-15 =
 * BUG FIX: Resolved PHP 8+ compatibility issue by making some class methods static.